 If you need to go to Don Muang Airport, there is a free shuttle bus that you can board at Gate 2 or 3 of Suvarnabhumi Airport.

 Tip: If your flight arrives very late or departs very early, you might want to stay overnight in a hotel near the airport.
 We’ve tried staying at the Floral Shire Resort and found it a decent place (if not exactly a resort) with free breakfast and a free shuttle to and from the airport, all for a very affordable price.
-(See review here.
-You can search for other hotels near the airport here.)
+(See review here.)

 Where to stay